Admission of International Students

 • Migration card (if available) and its copy

-• Annual preventive medical examination, including specialist consultations (therapist, ophthalmologist, otolaryngologist, surgeon, cardiologist, neurologist, gynecologist/urologist), clinical and biochemical blood tests, HIV test form F-50, syphilis test, hepatitis blood tests, chest X-ray or fluorography, ECG (if necessary, EchoCG and ultrasound)
+• Annual preventive medical examination, including specialist consultations (physician, ophthalmologist, otolaryngologist, surgeon, cardiologist, neurologist, gynecologist/urologist), clinical and biochemical blood tests, HIV test (form F-50), syphilis test, hepatitis blood tests, chest X-ray or fluorography, ECG (if necessary, EchoCG and ultrasound)

-• Consultation with an infectious diseases specialist upon admission to the educational institution
+• Consultation with an infectious diseases’ specialist upon enrolment to the educational institution

-• Outpatient and polyclinic diagnostic and treatment care, primary medical and sanitary care, and specialized outpatient consultative care (therapy, neurology, surgery, ophthalmology, gynecology, urology, otolaryngology, infectious diseases)
+• Outpatient and polyclinic diagnostic and treatment care, primary health care, and specialised outpatient consultative care (therapy, neurology, surgery, ophthalmology, gynecology, urology, otolaryngology, infectious diseases)

 • Home doctor visits